 NOTE: You will need your TMU© Username or Email and Password to sign in to your knowledge test.
+Please see the information under 'Complete Your Initial Training' to sign in to your record in TMU©.

 The Knowledge Test Proctor will provide you a code at the test event to start your test.

-Per the Arizona State Board of Nursing, no foreign translation dictionaries in any format are allowed during testing.
+Per the Arizona State Board of Nursing, no foreign translation dictionaries in any format are not allowed during testing.